 All material outsourcing arrangements must be approved by the ILGL Group Operational Risk Committee ("GORC") prior to implementation.
 Proposed service providers for material outsourcing arrangements are subject to due diligence procedures to evaluate their capability to perform the service.
-Material outsourcing arrangements must be notified to the CBI 6 weeks in advance of commencement.
+Material outsourcing arrangements must be notified to the CBI six weeks in advance of commencement.

 Written outsourcing agreements are established for all outsourcing arrangements.
 A dedicated member of management is identified as the owner for each arrangement, and has specific responsibilities for the review and monitoring of the arrangement under the Outsourcing Policy.

-The GORC reviews material arrangements and compliance with the Outsourcing Policy annually and reports to the BRC.
+The GORC reviews material arrangements and compliance with the Outsourcing Policy annually.
+The Risk Function presents an Outsourcing Report to the BRC annually.